 Federation / Domestic Carpenter w Georgian Influences

-No. 35 (previously was no. 79) King Street is a single storey cottage constructed in timber framing and weatherboard cladding with a 'M' format corrugated iron roof.
-It is a simple expression of the Federation Bungalow style.
-The front elevation is symmetrically planned with a central door and hopper light flanked by sidelights and single pane double hung sash windows.
-The facade features a full width bullnosed verandah supported on turned timber posts.
+No 79 (previously known as No 149) Hubble Street is a single story house constructed in timber framing and weatherboard cladding with a hipped corrugated iron roof.
+It is a simple restored residence in the Federation Bungalow style.
+The place is symmetrically planned with a central door and hopper light flanked by sidelights and single pane double hung casement windows.
+The facade features a full width bullnose roofed verandah supported on turned timber posts.
 A replacement vertical timber balustrade is fitted between the posts.

 1914 - In loving memory of Herbert Charles Caple, who departed this life on August 22, 1913, 149 Hubble street, East Fremantle.
 A son we loved is gone, His fond, true heart is still; His hands that often helped us so, Lie now in death's cold chill. - Inserted by his loving parents, Mr. and Mrs. W. Caple, and family.
 (Reference)

 1930 - The Friends of the late Mr. WILLIAM CAPLE (Bill), of the W.A.
 Government Railways, Goods Department, North Fremantle, are respectfully invited to follow his remains to the place of interment, the Church of England Cemetery, Fremantle.
 The Funeral will leave his late residence 149 Hubble-street, East Fremantle, tomorrow (Thursday) afternoon, at 2 o'clock, arriving at the Cemetery at 2.15 p.m.
 (Reference)

 1933 - The engagement is announced of Phyllis, third daughter of Air. and Mrs. W. E. R, Hill, of 33 Thompson-road, North Fremantle, to Arthur, youngest son of Airs, and the late Air.
 W. Capfe, of 149 Hubble street.
 East Fremantle.
 (Reference)